diepnguyenhoang/my_website/_docs/assignments/week04.md

 ![](../images/week04/vinyl11.jpg)

-- Since the image I chose has so many small details, the machine somehow peeled it while cutting.
+- Since the image I chose has so many small details, and the lines are so close to each others, the machine somehow peeled it while cutting.

 ![](../images/week04/vinyl12.jpg)